PGBSNH20/spaceparkv2-grupp-5/Documentation/readme.md

 ## Requests

-`POST api/users`: Adds a user to the database.
+-`POST api/users`: Adds a user to the database.
 The reason we don't have a GET method on users is because of security.
 It shouldn't be possible for the VICs to see eachothers user-details.

-`GET api/spaceports`: Returns all the spaceports.
+-`GET api/spaceports`: Returns all the spaceports.
-`GET api/spaceports/id`: Returns a specific spaceport.
+-`GET api/spaceports/id`: Returns a specific spaceport.
-`POST api/spaceports`: Adds a spaceport to the database.
+-`POST api/spaceports`: Adds a spaceport to the database.

-`GET api/parkings`: Returns all the parkings.
+-`GET api/parkings`: Returns all the parkings.
-`GET api/parkings/id`: Returns a specific parking.
+-`GET api/parkings/id`: Returns a specific parking.
-`POST api/parkings`: Adds a parking to the database.
+-`POST api/parkings`: Adds a parking to the database.

-`GET api/payments`: Returns all the payments
+-`GET api/payments`: Returns all the payments
-`GET api/payments/id`: Returns a specific payment.
+-`GET api/payments/id`: Returns a specific payment.
-`POST api/payments`: Adds a payment to the database.
+-`POST api/payments`: Adds a payment to the database.